DBA - Organization Development Concentration

 - Apply contemporary business leadership theories, knowledge of core business functions and evidenced-based practice to address issues faced by senior leadership.

 Upon completion of the Organization Development concentration, graduates are expected to:

 - Apply organization development theory to improve organizational capacity for strategic change through systematic interventions.

 For those seeking faculty positions in higher education, the Doctor of Business Administration is a terminal degree.

 There is an orientation prior to the start of the program, which provides an overview of JWU and sets expectations for doctoral students enrolled in the DBA program.
 Students become acquainted with university resources, technologies and policies, the dissertation research process and scholarly writing, and have the opportunity to meet fellow cohort members.

 Students who do not complete the dissertation in the prescribed time are automatically scheduled for a Doctoral Dissertation Advisement course.
-This continuation requires a Dissertation Advisement Fee per semester (fall, spring and summer), which is assessed each semester until the successful completion of program requirements or an approved leave of absence is granted.
+This continuation requires a Dissertation Advisement Fee per 8-week term (fall I and II, spring I and II and summer I and II), which is assessed each term until the successful completion of program requirements or an approved leave of absence is granted.

 Doctor of Business Administration- Organization Development Concentration

 |MGMT7070||Business Analytics and Intelligence||3|